Pyramid-Analytics/aws-cloudformation/README.md

-# AWS CloudFormation for Pyramid Analytics Marketplace
+# AWS CloudFormation for Pyramid Analytics

-A variety of CloudFormation templates to support use of the Pyramid Analytics AWS Marketplace listing.
+CloudFormation templates and resources to support Pyramid Analytics deployment on AWS.

+See the marketplace directory for templates for the AWS Marketplace Hourly/Annual listing.